 Roman woodworkers used a variety of wood for their wooden creations.
 Wood species included ilex, beech, maple, elm, olive, and ash.
 The most prized wood in the Roman Empire was the African wood Tthyine, believed to have mystical powers.
 It was used by both the Romans and Greeks to make furniture.

 Thyine, from the Cedar family, is a fragrant and beautiful wood the Romans called citrus or citron wood.
 It comes from a North African tree and was alluded to in Revelation 18:12 as being among the items which would no longer be purchased when Babylon fell.

 The medieval period, also known as the Middle Ages, occurred during the one thousand years between the fall of Rome and the Renaissance, from about 400 A.D. to the 15th century.
 Since wood was the most common building material in the Middle Ages, carpenters prospered.
 They also were considered to be among the most skilled craftsmen.

-Carpenters, however, had to belong to guilds – groups that were designed to protect the interests of people in certain occupations.
+Carpenters, however, had to belong to guilds – groups designed to protect the interests of people in certain occupations.
 They also were required to do apprenticeships with established carpenters.
-Their tools were much simpler than what we use today, but they had to know how to use them as well as know math and woodworking.
-This knowledge was necessary in order to create furniture, wagons, and homes for people of that era – even kings and lords.
+Their tools were much more straightforward than what we use today, but they had to know how to use them and know math and woodworking.
+This knowledge was necessary to create furniture, wagons, and homes for people of that era – even kings and lords.

 All buildings used wood in some way.
 Buildings were sometimes constructed almost entirely out of wood, from the framing for their walls and roofs to their siding and shingles.
 Even stone buildings required considerable wooden construction.
 For instance, while being built, wood was needed for scaffolding, ramps and frames to support arches until the mortar hardened.
 Later, wood was used for doors, window frames, floors, roof beams, and some interior walls.